Big Data in Health Care: What It Is, Benefits, and Jobs

 What is big data in health care?

 In health care, big data is generated by various sources and analyzed to guide decision-making, improve patient outcomes, and decrease health care costs, among other things.
-Some of the most common sources of big data in health care include electronic health records (EHR), electronic medical records (EMRs), personal health records (PHRs), and data produced by widespread digital health tools like wearable medical devices and mobile health apps.
+Some of the most common sources of big data in health care include electronic health records (EHR), electronic medical records (EMRs), personal health records (PHRs), and data produced by widespread digital health tools like wearable medical devices and health apps on mobile devices.

 Big data examples in health care